-Part 5 again of the story about Harry, product manager at a producer of gas fireplaces.
-Because the government strives for a climate-neutral society, Harry and his colleagues have a lot to do.
+Suppose you have a company in gas fireplaces.
+Because the government is striving for a climate-neutral society, there is a lot of pressure on you and your colleagues.
 How does the company maintain a good market position?
 And how do you ensure that all employees keep their jobs in a changing market?
-For Harry it is clear: innovation is the solution.
+For you there is no doubt about it: innovation is the solution.

 Alone you go fast; together you get further